-Scuba diving in the UK is not always the top of divers bucket list, but once you start exploring the more you'll find that some dive sites in the UK offer incredible world-class diving; and one of those dive destinations is Lundy Island in England!
+Scuba diving in the UK is not always the top of divers’ bucket lists.
+However, once you start exploring more you’ll find that some dive sites in the UK offer world-class diving.
+One of those dive destinations is Lundy Island in England.

-We visited Lundy island in July 2020 to check out the residents seals and majestic kelp as well as seeing which is better; to scuba dive with the seals, to snorkel with the seals or to swim with the seals.
-It's all about the seals!
+We visited Lundy Island in July 2020 to check out the resident seals and majestic kelp.
+We wanted to find out which is better – scuba diving with seals, snorkelling with seals, or swimming with them.
+It’s all about the seals at Lundy Island.

-There's only one way to get to Lundy Island - by boat.
-Lundy island is a small island lying off the Bristol Channel from the mainland of North Devon.
-It takes about 2 hours to cross from Devon to Lundy on boat - sometimes the crossing can be a bit rough - bring seasick tablets!
-The boats depart from Ilfracombe in North Devon.
+There’s only one way to get to Lundy Island – by boat.
+Lundy Island is a small island lying in the Bristol Channel, accessed from the town of Ilfracombe in North Devon.
+It takes about 2 hours to cross from Devon to Lundy on boat.
+Sometimes the crossing can be a bit rough – bring seasickness tablets!

 Lundy island is actually one of the UK’s top dive destination.
 As a marine nature reserve and because of its isolation, the habitat for wildlife is often compared to that of the Galapagos.
 There are over 40 dive sites around Lundy island with a mix of wrecks, reefs, drop offs, and pinnacles.
 However in this article we are just talking about scuba diving with seals.

 If you are a certified scuba diver you can scuba dive with the seals around Lundy.
 The benefit of diving with the seals is getting to interact on more of an eye level than a swimmer.
 It is also better for any underwater photographers who want to capture a close up steady shot of the seals.

 The dive itself doesn’t involve too much ‘diving’.
 You may find yourself sitting among kelp at 5m (15ft) for over 60 minutes.
 That’s where the best seal action is happening!
 Around the shores of Lundy Island there are plenty more dive sites that you can go deeper and explore more.